‘Get Out’ Semi-Sequels: Jordan Peele To Explore Taboos In More ‘Social Thrillers’

 “Through extraordinary imagination and fearless humor,” said Universal chairman Donna Langley, “Jordan has proven himself to be a game-changer who is driven to tell stories that are as commercially entertaining as they are disruptive and provocative.
 The entire Universal family takes great pride in his incomparable filmmaking debut, and feel fortunate that this studio will be Jordan’s home for many years to come.”

 Basically, the studio is enamored with the way Peele used Get Out to examine what is an extremely hot-button issue in America’s current social landscape and take a uniquely thrilling look at it that really got people talking.
-Get Out is so fresh and different than other cinema fare that it is almost as if, with it, Peele created a new sub-genre.
+Get Out is so fresh and different than other cinema fare that it is almost as if Peele created a new sub-genre.
 It is being referred to as a “social thriller.”

 Peele himself is just as excited as Universal at the idea of continuing his subversive directorial career.